MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-keyindex-security-element.md

 ---
-Description: Specifies which key index should be used to encrypt wireless traffic.
+description: Specifies which key index should be used to encrypt wireless traffic.
 This is only used when keyType is set to &\#0034;networkKey&\#0034;. ms.assetid: 5629605d-4c23-4318-8f09-939e13302552
 title: keyIndex (security) Element ms.topic: reference